YaN9-Y/D4/README.md

 If you want to see the depth estimation and haze generation results, change the `TEST_MODE` term from `pair_test` to `clean`, then run the same command.

 ### 1.Training
-1)Prepair the SOTS-indoor training datasets following the operations in the Dataset part.
+1)Prepare the SOTS-indoor training datasets following the operations in the Dataset part.
 2)Add a config file 'config.yml' in your checkpoints folder.
-We provide a example checkpoints folder and config file in `./checkpoints/train_example`
+We provide an example checkpoints folder and config file in `./checkpoints/train_example`
 3)Train the model, for example:

 ```